Antipolar ordering of topological defects in active liquid crystals: RESULTS

 \textbf{Phase diagram.} To investigate the nonlinear dynamics of Eq.~\eqref{e:dimless}, we implemented a Fourier pseudospectral algorithm with modified Runge-Kutta time-stepping~\cite{Kassam} (Methods) and so evolved the real and imaginary parts of $\psi(t,z)$ in time for periodic boundary conditions in space.
 A numerically obtained $(\gc_2,D)$-phase diagram for random initial conditions confirms the existence of a turbulent nematic phase if active self-advection is sufficiently strong (Fig.~\ref{fig:phase}\textbf{a},\textbf{b}; Movie~S1).
 Ordered configurations prevail at low activity (Fig.~\ref{fig:phase}\textbf{a},\textbf{c},\textbf{d}; Movies~S3, S4 and S6).
 Although the ground-states of the free energy \eqref{e:free-energy} are in general not homogeneous, the critical curve separating the two regimes is in fair agreement with the estimate $D_c=2(-\gamma_2+\sqrt{\gamma_2^2+2})$ from linear stability of the homogenous state (white line in Fig.~\ref{fig:phase}\textbf{a}).
 For subcritical values of the advection parameter $D$, we observe either defect-free ground-states or long-lived lattice-like states exhibiting ordered defect configurations (Fig.~\ref{fig:phase}\textbf{c},\textbf{d}).
-Numerical free-energy calculations show that defect-free states (Fig.~\ref{fig:phase}\textbf{c}) typically have slightly lower energies than the lattice states (Fig.~\ref{fig:phase}\textbf{d}).
-Regarding the subsequent comparison of theory and experiment, it is important to note that the lattices \markblue{are also found in simulations with a large domain (Movie~S5), and} generally exhibit antipolar ordering of $+\f{1}{2}$-defects~(Fig.~\ref{fig:phase}\textbf{d}).
+Regarding the subsequent comparison between theory and experiment, it is important to note that the lattices are also found in simulations with a large domain (Fig.~\ref{fig:vortex}; Movie~S5).
+These spatially periodic states generally exhibit antipolar long-range ordering of $+\f{1}{2}$-defects~(Fig.~\ref{fig:phase}\textbf{d}; Fig.~\ref{fig:vortex}\textbf{a}) accompanied by vortex flow lattices (Fig.~\ref{fig:vortex}\textbf{c}).
+Numerical free-energy calculations show that defect-free states (Fig.~\ref{fig:phase}\textbf{c}) typically have slightly lower energies than the lattice states (Fig.~\ref{fig:phase}\textbf{d}), leaving open the possibility of a very slow decay of the latter.
+However, regardless of whether such lattice states are extremely long-lived metastable or truly stable states, these simulation results confirm that antipolar ordering of $+\f{1}{2}$-defect pairs can persist over experimentally relevant time-scales.

 \textbf{Theory vs. experiment.} To test our theory systematically against existing experimental data~\cite{2012Sanchez_Nature,2015DeCamp}, we analyze defect-pair dynamics, global defect ordering and defect statistics in the turbulent nematic phase.